Before you launch your next display ads campaign, here’s what you need to know.

 Still feel like your Google display campaigns suck?
 One of these reasons could be to blame.

-8. Test and measure your ads
+8. Test and measure your banner ads

 The importance of measuring ads cannot be denied.
 A/B testing different ad formats will help you identify, optimize, and serve the most effective ads to your target audience.

 You can A/B test things like CTAs, images, and ad copy — just make sure to test only one element per A/B test.

 As you run your campaign, carve out time to evaluate whether your efforts are bearing fruit.
 Be sure to set up proper tracking at the beginning of your campaigns and have established KPIs to measure against.
 These include impressions, reach, click-through rate, and conversion rate.

 You can then use the data you collect to regularly optimize your targeting and ads to improve overall performance.

 Pro tip: Experts suggest spending about an hour a week analyzing ad performance.
 Don’t have the time?
 Partnering with an agency might be your best bet.